findmypast/testing-react-workshop/enzyme-examples.md

 ## Common Enzyme examples

-In the examples below are commonly used Enzyme methods to help get you started.
-The assert library being used is [shouldJS](https://shouldjs.github.io/) and [Chai](http://chaijs.com/).
-This will help make the asserts more readable and focused.
+In the examples below are commonly used Enzyme methods to help get started.
+The assert library used is [shouldJS](https://shouldjs.github.io/), the [Chai](http://chaijs.com/) can also be used.
+I find "should" helps make the asserts more readable and focused.

-You will most likely use the `find` method which traverse through the DOM using **css selectors** to get elements like jQuery.
+The `find` method will probably be used in every test and is used to traverse through the DOM using **css selectors** to get elements, similar to jQuery.
+This returns an Enzyme wrapper.

 Below renders a component containing a list and the `find` method is used to get the list items to assert the total.